car through France - the main routes for driving to the south or west

 France, so if you are from the UK, Ireland, the Netherlands, Poland or

 another EU country, your national license is sufficient.
 What

 situation will be for UK drivers after Brexit (if it happens) is not

 US, Australia and rest of world

-Short-term visitors (up to 90 days) from other
+Short-term visitors (up to 90 days) from non-EU

 countries, including the USA, Australia and Canada, may drive in France